Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 Meyerhof's Theory: Shape, Depth & Inclination Factors

 G.G.
 Meyerhof (1951, 1963) extended Terzaghi's formula by rigorously incorporating shape factors, depth factors, and inclination factors into a unified general equation.
 His $N_q$ and $N_c$ are derived analytically from the Prandtl logarithmic spiral mechanism and are considered more accurate than Terzaghi's.
 Meyerhof's method is the basis for most North American practice (FHWA GEC No.6, AASHTO).
+A key innovation: Meyerhof extended the failure surface above the footing base, accounting for the shear strength of soil above footing level — which Terzaghi ignored.

 Meyerhof's General Bearing Capacity Equation